rellaner/awesome-position-based-quantum-cryptography/README.md

 - [Position-based quantum cryptography: Impossibility and constructions (2011)](https://doi.org/10.1137/130913687) - Provides a generic, but inefficient, construction to go from QPV to QPA to PB-QKD.
 - [Quantum position verification in the random oracle model (2014)](https://doi.org/10.1007/978-3-662-44381-1_1) - Provides more efficient extensions to QPA and PB-QKD in the random oracle model for $f$-BB84 QPV.
+- [Quantum Secure Key Exchange with Position-based Credentials (2025)](https://arxiv.org/abs/2506.03549) - Improved analysis of how to use QPV to provide the authentication within QKD.

 ## Towards Understanding NLQC

 - [Quantum tasks in Minkowski space (2012)](https://doi.org/10.1088/0264-9381/29/22/224013) - Considers more general quantum tasks than QPV.